Events

 Young Forum Gastein

-Established in 2007 through a partnership with the European Commission Directorate-General for Health and Food Safety (formerly DG SANCO), the Young Forum Gastein (YFG) initiative supports the development of young health professionals.
-Today, around 700 members from different sectors and across different European Member States and beyond engage in this initiative, representing all four EHFG pillars.
-In 2025, the YFG will welcome 62 scholars who will actively contribute to the conference programme, as well as pursue their own programme of workshops, mentoring, networking and conference reporting and dissemination activities.
+Established in 2007 through a partnership with the European Commission Directorate-General for Health and Food Safety (formerly DG SANCO), the Young Forum Gastein (YFG) aims to support the development of young health professionals.
+Today, nearly 700 members from across Europe engage in this initiative, representing all four EHFG pillars.
+In 2025, the YFG welcomed 56 scholars who actively contributed to the conference programme.
+The YFG also offers members opportunities to participate in year-round activities such as workshops, webinars, and other events.

 Gastein Policy Dialogue